rgeraldes24/go-zond/cmd/devp2p/README.md

 ### QRL Protocol Test Suite

-The Eth Protocol test suite is a conformance test suite for the qrl protocol.
+The QRL Protocol test suite is a conformance test suite for the qrl protocol.

-To run the eth protocol test suite against your implementation, the node needs to be initialized as such:
+To run the qrl protocol test suite against your implementation, the node needs to be initialized as such:

 1. initialize the gzond node with the `genesis.json` file contained in the `testdata` directory
 2. import the `halfchain.rlp` file in the `testdata` directory